Adenomyosis Treatment in Flower Mound, TX

 - A congenital excess of uterine tissue

 How Will I Know If I Have Adenomyosis?

 Symptoms of adenomyosis do not always present themselves in patients with the condition.
 However, the majority of women with adenomyosis will notice several signs, including:

 - Spotting between menstrual cycles

 - Prolonged menstrual cycles

 - Long lasting menstrual cramps

 Why You Should Contact North Texas Fibroids Today

 It’s important to seek the advice of a specialist if you notice any unusual symptoms during your regular menstrual cycle.
 Even if your symptoms do not relate to adenomyosis, they are likely to be the result of another common uterine condition like uterine fibroids, endometriosis, or uterine polyps.

 Once a definitive diagnosis has been made, Dr. Handley will be able to begin offering individualized insights into your case of adenomyosis and which treatment methods he feels would work best for you based on your most concerning symptoms.
-One common solution that our practice offers to women suffering from women with adenomyosis is a minimally invasive procedure called uterine artery embolization (UAE).
+One common solution that our practice offers to women suffering with adenomyosis is a minimally invasive procedure called uterine artery embolization (UAE).
 This treatment is also frequently referred to as uterine fibroid embolization (UFE) and can help to decrease the blood supplied to the uterus that fuels growth of excess tissues and benign tumors.